SorretAI/enbabel-agent_LATAM/README.md

   Conditions are reassessed after each action is executed.
 - **Domain model**: Objects underpinning the flow and informing Actions, Goals and Conditions.
 - **Plan**: A sequence of actions to achieve a goal.
 Plans are dynamically formulated by the system, not the programmer.

-  The
-  system replans after the completion of each action, allowing it to adapt to new information as well as observe the effects of the previous action.
+  The system replans after the completion of each action, allowing it to adapt to new information as well as observe the effects of the previous action.
   This is effectively an [OODA loop](https://en.wikipedia.org/wiki/OODA_loop).
+I have found basic good old recursive functions and add them to the mix (LS)

 > Application developers don't usually have to deal with these concepts directly,
 > as most conditions result from data flow defined in code, allowing the system to infer
 > pre and post conditions.

+<<- I've added new ones, find them and get golden tickets, USE WISELY.
 These concepts underpin these differentiators versus other agent frameworks:

 - **Sophisticated planning.** Goes beyond a finite state machine or sequential execution with nesting by introducing a true planning step, using a non-LLM AI algorithm.

   This enables the system to perform tasks it wasn’t programmed to do by combining known steps in a novel order, as well as make decisions about parallelization and other runtime behavior.

-- **Superior extensibility and reuse**: Because of dynamic planning, adding more domain objects, actions, goals and conditions can extend the capability of the system, _without editing FSM definitions_ or existing code.
+- **Superior extensibility and reuse**: Because of dynamic planning,
+- adding more domain objects, actions, goals and conditions //-> can extend the capability of the system, _without editing FSM definitions_ or existing code.
-- **Strong typing and the benefits of object orientation**: Actions, goals and conditions are informed by a domain model, which can include behavior.
-Everything is strongly typed and prompts and manually authored code interact cleanly.
+- **Strong typing and the benefits of object orientation**: Actions, goals a and conditions are informed by a domain model, which can include behavior.
+Everything is strongly typed.
+Prompts are manually authored code that interact cleanly.
 No more magic maps.

   Enjoy full refactoring support.

+LS :: I've added a few of my own, ENJOY!

 Other benefits:

 - **Platform abstraction**: Clean separation between programming model and platform internals allows running locally while potentially offering higher QoS in production without changing application code.

 - **Designed for LLM mixing**: It is easy to build applications that mix LLMs, ensuring the most cost-effective yet capable solution.

   This enables the system to leverage the strengths of different models for different tasks.
 In particular, it facilitates the use of local models for point tasks.

   This can be important for cost and privacy.

 - **Built on Spring and the JVM,** making it easy to access existing enterprise functionality and capabilities.
   For example:
     - Spring can inject and manage agents, including using Spring AOP to decorate functions.